 Innovation is of paramount importance to Jalema and the company is committed to further development.
 In 2010, the acquisition of two companies is realised: Avanti GmbH from Berlin, the German manufacturer of (plastic) folders in late April, and the firm Atlanta in October.
 Jalema purchases Atlanta’s machines and factories in Reuver and Hoogezand and continues production.
 These factories produce injection moulded articles, work folders, hanging folders and business forms.

 Jalema expands substantially.
 New warehouses are built, a brand new injection moulding plant is put into service and the Archive Specialist receives new housing.

 In April of 2016, Jalema takes over the activities of Rucol & Multo.
 With this acquisition, Jalema expands its range to include thermo folders and the entire Multo line which includes the well-known Multo folders.

-Jalema splits its operations: Jalema BV will focus entirely on the office supply market and I-FourC will be the business responsible for selling software and services to end users.
+Jalema splits its operations: Jalema BV will focus entirely on the office supply market and Archive-IT will be the business responsible for selling software and services to end users.

 Jalema takes over Dataplus!

 On Monday, April 15, 2019, the producer of office supplies, Jalema BV, took over Dataplus GmbH from Pfullendorf (DE).
 Dataplus is a major player in the field of printed and unprinted office supplies on the German market.

 With this acquisition, the Jalema range expands considerably.
 The business activities of Dataplus are also fully taken over by Jalema.
 This means that the entire machine park will be relocated to Reuver (NL) in the coming weeks.
 The layout of the factories in Reuver is being revised so that the production equipment can be arranged as effectively as possible.